What is the Gangaur festival?

 How is the Gangaur Festival celebrated?

-- On the next day of the Holi festival, girls and women make Isar (Shiva) and Gangaur (Paravati) from the mud of ponds the mud statues are established with full rituals at any place in any home of the neighborhood.
+- On the next day of the Holi festival, girls and women make Isar (Shiva) and Gangaur (Paravati) from the mud of ponds.
+The mud statues are established with full rituals at any place in any home in the neighborhood.

 - Isar and Gangaur are dressed in beautiful clothes and are worshiped using flowers, water, and grass.